 The inability to open a bank account, for instance.
 The ability to make and receive payments is one of the most fundamental rights of an individual.
 However, the lack of a photo identity document, constituting about 8% of the UK population, keeps even this elementary form of financial independence beyond their reach.

-This is where many new-age banks are disrupting the status quo.
-By being flexible enough to use the full range of acceptable documents listed by the UK Government, the likes of Monzo, Starling and Revolut are financially empowering the 11 million UK citizens who were previously marginalised.
+Many new-age banks are disrupting the status quo in this area.
+By being flexible enough to use the full range of acceptable documents listed by the UK Government, banks like Monzo, Starling, and Revolut are financially empowering the 11 million previously marginalised UK citizens.

 Here’s a list of documents that will be accepted by forward-looking banks: